A WiFi-enabled laptop or tablet with the ability to use ssh and a web browser. Nothing additional needs to be installed locally.

 It is a truth universally acknowledged that a techie in possession of any production code whatsoever must be in want of a container orchestration platform.
 What’s up for debate, according to noted thought leader Jane Austen, is how many pizzas the team is going to eat.

-As our team grows, we’re going to need to scale our k8s cluster, deploying and configuring our pizza delivery app.
-We’ll deal with the consequences of state (you know, where your customers and money live) and carry out service discovery between our deliciously independent microservices.
-We’ll level up on k8s (and pizza) together.
+As your team grows, you’re going to need to scale your k8s cluster, deploying and configuring your pizza delivery app.
+Bridget demonstrates how to deal with the consequences of state (i.e., where your customers and money live) and carry out service discovery between your deliciously independent microservices.
+Join in to level up on k8s (and pizza).

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com